littleBLUEGmbH/CompositeBuilderExample/README.md

 The hardware initialization is done with STM32CubeMX generated code.

+Right now only the "Debug" configuration is supported and set.

 ## Successor to STM32F373 legacy code

 The STM32G4 project is a successor to an existing STM32F373 project that was configured with a heavily patched version of the STM32_USB-FS-Device_Driver.